tomaszmichalak/experience-manager-learn.en/help/aem-target-personalization/using-launch-adobe-io.md

 6. Using Launch/DTM browser plugin.
 (06:34 to 06:50)
 7. Using Adobe Experience Cloud Debugger browser plugin.
 (06:51 to 07:22)

-At this point, you have successfully integrated [AEM with Adobe Target using Launch, By Adobe](./using-aem-cloud-services.md#integrating-aem-target-options) as detailed in Option 1.
+At this point, you have successfully integrated [AEM with Adobe Target using Adobe Experience Platform Launch](./using-aem-cloud-services.md#integrating-aem-target-options) as detailed in Option 1.

 For using AEM Experience Fragment offers to power you personalization activities, lets proceed to the next chapter, and integrate AEM with Adobe Target using the legacy cloud services.